If you are dreaming of owning a private medical practice now or in the near future, there are two main options to consider:

 What to consider?

-Here are the 8 main things to consider before you decide to take the plunge:
+Here are the 8 main things to consider before you decide to take the plunge to owning a medical practice:

 Have a business objective